fablabbcn/smartcitizen-docs/docs/Guides/calibration/Water sensors.md

     control ox com cal
     ```

+!!! danger "Be careful"
+    If at any point of the calibration process you see akward readings (for instance, that using a 0mg/l solution for dissolved oxygen you see weirdly high values), it is better to start over.
+For this, proceed with:

+    ```
+    control ox com cal,clear
+    ```

+    And start from the beginning.

 #### OPTION 2: 2-point calibration

-Two point calibration is recommended if you require accurate readings below 1.0 mg/L. After completing the single point calibration procedure put the probe in the calibration solution.
+**Two point calibration is recommended if you require accurate readings below 1.0 mg/l.** After completing the single point calibration procedure put the probe in the calibration solution.

 ![](https://i.imgur.com/icxCaOZ.png)